-Financial Certification Form for F-1/J-1 International Student Admission to UNC Charlotte
+Financial Certification Form (FCF) for F-1/J-1 International Student Admission to UNC Charlotte

 The purpose of the Financial Certification Form is to help UNC Charlotte obtain complete and accurate information about the funds available to international applicants who want to study in the United States.
 Strict government regulations, rising educational costs and economic conditions have made verification of financial resources of international applicants essential.
 Institutions do not have the option of deciding whether or not to verify the financial resources of their international applicants; financial verification must be made prior to institutional issuance of form I-20 or DS-2019.